mapsteps/customizer-reset/readme.txt

-=== Customizer Reset ===
+=== Customizer Reset - Export & Import ===
 Contributors: davidvongries
-Tags: Customizer Reset, Customizer, Reset
-Requires at least: 4.0
+Tags: Customizer Reset, Customizer, Reset, Customizer Export, Customizer Import, Export, Import Requires at least: 4.0
 Tested up to: 5.3
-Stable tag: 1.0.1
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-Reset the WordPress customizer with a simple click of a button.
+Reset, Export & Import the WordPress customizer settings with a simple click of a button.

 You have made changes in the customizer and want to start fresh without undoing each setting individually?
 We've got you covered!
 Reset the WordPress customizer with a simple click of a button.

+**Features:**

+* Reset Customizer Settings
+* Export Customizer Settings
+* Import Customizer Settings

 == Installation ==
 1. Download the customizer-reset.zip file to your computer.